nf-core/eager/docs/usage.md

 #### `--run_trim_bam`

 Turns on the BAM trimming method.
-Trims off `[n]` bases from reads in the deduplicated BAM file  Damage assessment in PMDTools or DamageProfiler remains untouched, as data is routed through this independently.
-BAM trimming os typically performed to reduce errors during genotyping that can be caused by aDNA damage.
+Trims off `[n]` bases from reads in the deduplicated BAM file.
+Damage assessment in PMDTools or DamageProfiler remains untouched, as data is routed through this independently.
+BAM trimming is typically performed to reduce errors during genotyping that can be caused by aDNA damage.